firstdraft/appdev-lessons/lessons/rps-rcav.md

 Again, we use the `application_controller.rb`.
 If we pretend we are a user now and go to **/paper**, we again get the "action not found" error.
 The helpful error message (RTEM!) tells us we need to define another method for the action in our controller called `play_paper`.

-We are in our **Route, Controller, Action, View** sequence that makes Rails so useful!
 It's the same flow, over and over again.
-All we need to do is keep visiting the route and RTEM to find the next step.
+Make a change, visit the route, RTEM, and find the next step.

-Ok, let's define the action in our `app/controllers/application_controller.rb`:
+Ok, then define the action in our controller:

 ```ruby
 # app/controllers/application_controller.rb